 For Fun: Kick boxing, hiking, creating art

-Puki Freeberg’s career as a full-time teacher of the Transcendental Meditation technique may not have happened but for the gentle pressure applied from a quarter that proved impossible to resist.
+Puki Freeberg’s career as a full-time teacher of the Transcendental Meditation® technique may not have happened but for some gentle pressure applied from a quarter that proved impossible to resist.

-“I was about to graduate from MUM and I had this vague plan that I was going to travel to South America and learn Spanish and volunteer and immerse myself in a different culture,” says Puki, 26.
+“I was about to graduate from MUM and I had this vague plan I was going to South America to learn Spanish and volunteer and immerse myself in a different culture,” says Puki, 26.

-Two months before graduation, before that plan could jell, she found herself taking a phone call from filmmaker and TM advocate David Lynch, whom she’d met a few times through volunteering with the David Lynch Foundation during her time at MUM.
+Two months earlier, before graduation — and before that plan could jell — she received a phone call from filmmaker and TM advocate David Lynch, whom she’d met when she volunteered at the David Lynch Foundation as an MUM student.
 She recalls the life-altering conversation fondly: “He said, ‘Puki, you’re going to become a TM teacher and move to Los Angeles and run the show there.’
-I said, 'Whatever, David, I’ll think about it, I’m moving to Ecuador.'
+I said, 'Whatever, David, I’ll think about it.'
 He said, 'No, Puki, you’ll do more than think about it.’
 I said, 'Okay, we’ll see.’”

 Waking up, 'Doing what I love'

-Today, Puki works for the David Lynch Foundation in Los Angeles as its program director — exactly as David Lynch had wanted — teaching TM to teenagers in schools like New Village Charter School, an all-girls public high school where Puki has worked for the past three years.
-The majority of its students are Latina girls, age 15-18, about half of whom are either pregnant or parenting, or who for various reasons have not succeeded in the traditional school setting.
+Today, Puki works for the David Lynch Foundation in Los Angeles as its program director — just what David Lynch wanted — teaching TM to teenagers in schools like New Village Charter School, an all-girls public high school where Puki has worked for the past three years.
+Most of its students are Latina girls, age 15-18, many of whom are pregnant or parenting, or who for various reasons have not thrived in the traditional school setting.

-“I can’t imagine anything I’d rather be doing,” says Puki.
+“I can’t imagine anything I’d rather be doing more than this,” says Puki.
 “It’s fulfilling to share a tool and knowledge as profound as TM with these populations that so desperately need it.
-At the same time, I’m growing and evolving, and waking up every morning doing something I love.”
+And at the same time, I’m growing and evolving, and waking up every morning doing something I love.”

-In addition, Puki has spent years as a volunteer TM teacher at Children of the Night, a non-profit organization dedicated to rescuing American children from prostitution.
+Puki also spent years as a volunteer TM teacher at Children of the Night, a non-profit organization dedicated to rescuing children from prostitution.
 Her work there was profiled in Los Angeles Magazine.

-“Seeing these girls engaged in a positive, creative, healthy activity makes me happy,” says Puki.
+“Seeing these girls engaged in a positive, creative, and healthy activity makes me so happy,” says Puki.
 “I leave behind any preconceived notions of who these kids are.
-I’m open to sharing and having a powerfully transforming experience.
 They’re amazing, regular teenagers.”

-annually as part of a fund-raising and awareness event held by 18for18, an organization benefiting the Somaly Mam Foundation to help women and
+On one of her more adventurous philanthropic activities, Puki takes part in an annual skydive as part of a fund-raising and awareness event held by 18for18, an organization benefiting the Somaly Mam Foundation, which aids women and

 Thriving at MUM